 Paying more than the FPCS rates

 This guide details how you can expense mileage under the AMAPs system when you use your private car for contractor business journeys.
-It may be the case that you are on the road every day.
+It may be the case that you’re on the road every day.
 As a result, you can make a car mileage claim.
 On the other hand, you may make the occasional business journey and, as part of doing this, can make a company mileage claim.
-However, when you do make business journeys you will save tax if you expense your mileage allowances as a contractor.
+However, when you do make business journeys, you’ll save tax if you expense your mileage allowances as a contractor.

-We have another article that compares the use of your private vehicle to that of a company car.
+We also have another guide that compares the use of your private vehicle to that of a company car.
 This takes a look at the tax implications between the two.

 Link to Contractor Advice UK group on